johnPertoft/llm-inference-benchmark/README.md

 - [ ] Change the tokenizer to not include special tokens maybe?
 (Need to change the tokenizer triton model)
 - [ ] There's some warnings when running the build model script about skipping stuff.
 Fix.
 - [ ] Are we / can we use CudaGraph?
+- [ ] All scripts so far are for llama(2).
+There's some extra considerations to take for codellama for example because of different vocab size.
+See documentation.

 ### Triton + vllm
 - [ ] Try with and without inflight batching?